corda/corda/docs/source/key-concepts-node.rst

 RPC interface
 -------------
 The node's owner interacts with the node via remote procedure calls (RPC).
-RPC operations exposed by the node include:
+The key RPC operations the node exposes are documented in :doc:``api-rpc``.

-* Starting a flow
-* Reading the contents of the vault or the transaction storage
-* Uploading and downloading attachments

 The service hub
 ---------------